 Seattle School with Industrial Design Degree Programs

-Whike the Seattle area does not have any schools that offer industrial design certificate programs specifically, the University of Washington-Seattle Campus does offer bachelor's and master's degree programs in industrial design.
-The school is about five miles from downtown Seattle, which translates to a 10-minute drive.
+While the Seattle area does not have any schools that offer industrial design certificate programs specifically, the University of Washington-Seattle Campus does offer bachelor's and master's degree programs in industrial design.
+The school is about five miles from downtown Seattle.
 There is a table of information that provides pertinent information about the university, such as enrollment, tuition, acceptance rate and graduation rate.

 Find schools that offer these popular programs

-Here is some important statistics about this school.
-Prospective students can use this table as they consider where to enroll.
+Here are some important statistics about this school.
+Prospective students can use this table as they consider whether to enroll.

 |University of Washington-Seattle Campus|